Princes in the Tower: Theories

 The absence of hard evidence of what happened to the princes has led to a number of theories being put forward.
-The most common theory is that they were murdered close to the time that they disappeared, and among historians and authors who accept the murder theory, the most common explanation is that they were murdered at the behest of Richard III.
+The most common theory is that they were murdered close to the time that they disappeared, and, among historians and authors who accept the murder theory, the most common explanation is that they were murdered at the behest of Richard III.

 Richard III

 Many historians assert that Richard III, the princes' uncle, is the likeliest culprit in the case of the disappearance of the princes for a number of reasons.
 Although the princes had been eliminated from the succession, Richard's hold on the monarchy was very insecure due to the way in which he had attained the crown, leading to a backlash against him by the Yorkist establishment.
-An attempt had already been made to rescue them and restore Edward to the throne, clear evidence that the existence of the princes would remain a threat as long as they were alive.
+An attempt had already been made to rescue them and restore Edward V to the throne, clear evidence that the existence of the princes would remain a threat as long as they were alive.
 The boys could have been used by Richard's enemies as figureheads for rebellion.
 Rumours of their death were in circulation by late 1483, but Richard never attempted to prove that they were alive by having them seen in public, which strongly suggests that they were dead by then.
-However, he did not remain silent on the matter.
+Richard also failed to open any investigation into his nephews' disappearance, which would have been in his interest if he was innocent.
+However, he apparently did not remain silent on the matter.
 Raphael Holinshed, in his Chronicles of England, Scotland and Ireland, written in 1577, reports that Richard, "what with purging and declaring his innocence concerning the murder of his nephews towards the world, and what with cost to obtain the love and favour of the communal tie (which outwardlie glosed, and openly dissembled with him) ... gave prodigally so many and so great rewards, that now both he lacked, and scarce with honesty how to borrow".
-Richard also failed to open any investigation into the matter, which would have been in his interest if he was not responsible for the deaths of his nephews.